mbluck/Stocks-by-Sector-Analysis/README.md

 Data is grouped by sector (technology, real estate, finance, etc.)

 The dashboard has two rows.
-The top row contains the title with an "Update" button, a dropdown menu, and two visualizations.
-Clicking the Update button will fetch new, real time stocks data and regenerate the visualizations.
+The top row contains the title with an "Update" button, a dropdown menu, and two visualizations. <br>
+Clicking the Update button will fetch new, real time stocks data and regenerate the visualizations. <br>
-The dropdown menu allows the user to select a Sector to filter the data by.
-The first visualization is a list of the 10 largest companies in the given sector.
-The second is a treemap which displays the proportional market weights of all the industries within the sector.
+The dropdown menu allows the user to select a Sector to filter the data by. <br>
+The first visualization is a list of the 10 largest companies in the given sector. <br>
+The second is a treemap which displays the proportional market weights of all the industries within the sector. <br>
 The data for this row is scraped.

-The bottom row contains three histograms.
-These display the distributions for price, price percent change, and volume among the tickers within the sector.
+The bottom row contains three histograms. <br>
+These display the distributions for price, price percent change, and volume among the tickers within the sector. <br>
+The data for this row comes via API.

 # To Do